Home Care Instructions

 (Each procedure is described in more detail further down the page.

 1) Brush at least twice each day with an Oral-B Professional Care Toothbrush (model 1000 or higher) with a Sensitive Head.
-One time brush with toothpaste, the other time brush with a mouthwash of your choice.

-2) Floss once per day.
+3) Floss once per day.

-Note: Irrigations does not replace flossing.
+Note: Irrigation (water pick) does not replace flossing.

 Detailed Home Care Instructions